ESW-NU/autoaquaponics-web-app/README.md

 AutoAquaponics v2.0 is a web-based application for monitoring and controlling the physical AutoAquaponics system, created and maintained by Engineers for a Sustainable World (ESW) at Northwestern University.
 You can read more about AutoAquaponics [here](https://esw-nu.github.io/pages/auto-aquaponics.html).
 The application is intended to allow members of ESWNU to remotely manage the system, as well as for members of the general public to view and learn more about it.

-The currently deployed iteration of the website (reflected by the `deploy` branch) is hosted at https://autoaquaponics.org/.
+The currently deployed iteration of the website (reflected by the latest release) is hosted at https://autoaquaponics.org/.

 ## Technologies